michaelrutherford/Freeskate/README.md

 # Freeskate
 Unfinished projects and test files.

 ### License
-Freeskate is licensed under MIT, see LICENSE
+Freeskate is licensed under the Apache License v2.0, see LICENSE